Types of Degrees Entrepreneurial Studies Majors Are Getting

 |Hispanic or Latino||92|

-Entrepreneurship appeals to people across the globe.
+Americans aren’t the only ones with an interest in Entrepreneurship.
 About 29.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia